 What do the devils in your work represent?

-Their meaning is ambiguous and can change from one illustration to another, and that you can't tell if the devil is the real person or the girl - a bad person with good intentions or a good person with a bad side?
+Their meaning is ambiguous and can change from one illustration to another.
+You can't tell if the devil is the real person or the girl — a bad person with good intentions or a good person with a bad side.
 Is this dichotomy something that informs your work?

 I feel like self-love is an important theme in your work: both in relation to masturbation (in The Devil Wears Nada) and acceptance and intimacy (in Don't Care What They Think).
 Can you tell us a bit more about this?

 I think in our culture, female sexuality is still very overlooked.
 Through mainstream media, women are constantly told how to be sexual, how to look sexually attractive, how to perform sexually, how to please others sexually, but very rarely is there any focus on how we actually feel, what we want, our fantasies.
 So it is important for me to focus on the thoughts and desires of the characters in my work instead focusing of how sexually attractive she appears to the viewer.
 I like to draw my characters home alone with nobody around to judge — when they are finally able to release the impulsive, self-serving side of themselves and satisfy their own basic urges and needs with no regard for anybody else.

 What do you think are the best and worst things about being an artist in London right now?

 London was a cool place to grow up and it's definitely still an exciting place to be, but it's getting so expensive to live in — unless you come from a well-off family or are able to live at your parents' house throughout your twenties, it can be hard to survive here.
 A lot of my friends are considering moving out of London now because of it.

 What does it feel like to have people tattooing your work onto themselves?